jjvanzon/Piano-Playing-Docs/methods/sheet-music-simplification.md

 I think this might make for an autism friendly version of sheet music for the piano.

 I have autism and may be more distracted by visual details.
 Ignoring details may be beyond my control.
 That may be why note reading is extra difficult for me.
-I meant to leave out details that I might find distracting.

 I removed things like headers, footers, words, numbers, tempo, dynamics, measure numbers, expression symbols, bows, pedal, accolades, fingering numbers, repeated clefts and key signatures.